pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Since we won't need `drop_x` anywhere else, this way avoids cluttering up our code with variables.

-Now the game is better — each time you Build and green-flag it, the apple falls from a different place.
+Now the game is better — each time click the green flag, the apple falls from a different place.

 **TODO: Would just one RUN button be better?**